JEP draft: Integrity by Default

 Undermining integrity

-We refer to these APIs as "unsafe" because they can break the integrity invariant that a private field can only be modified by code in the same class.
-Because of these APIs, encapsulation is not actually strong enough to provide integrity for an application's domain invariants.
-The private field in Counter could be modified from outside the class via deep reflection, native code, or sun.misc.Unsafe, resulting in something that should never happen: an odd Counter.
-The public methods could be redefined by an agent to increment the private field by one instead of two, again resulting in an odd Counter.
+We refer to these APIs as unsafe because they violate the integrity of the Java language's encapsulation constructs, thereby violating the integrity not only of the Platform itself but of every component and program built on top of it.
+The private field in an EvenCounter object could, e.g., be modified from outside the class via deep reflection, sun.misc.Unsafe, or native code, resulting in an odd value, violating the class's specification.
+The public methods of EvenCounter could be redefined by an agent to increment the private field by one instead of two, again resulting in an odd value.

-The lack of integrity destroys the ability to reason locally about the program's correctness.
-No domain invariant can be trusted.
-To prove that a domain invariant still applies globally, developers would have to analyze every JAR on the class path to rule out the use of deep reflection, native code, agents, and sun.misc.Unsafe.
-Since this analysis is not practical, any code that relies on the evenness of Counter objects for its own domain invariants may behave incorrectly, and any client of that code may behave incorrectly, and so on.
+The fact that the language's encapsulation constructs lack integrity destroys the ability to reason locally about a program's correctness.
+To show that a use of an encapsulated component is correct we must analyze every class on the class path, on the module path, or loaded dynamically, and either rule out the use of unsafe APIs or else ensure that their use does not violate the component's specification.
+This analysis is not practical, thus any code that relies on the evenness of EvenCounter objects for its own correctness may behave incorrectly, and any client of that code may behave incorrectly, and so on.

-Integrity by default has three strands:
+Integrity by default

-Strong encapsulation: the antidote to deep reflection
+Strong encapsulation: The antidote to deep reflection

-A module provides strong encapsulation, which means that deep reflection by code outside the module can access only the public elements of exported packages.
+Modules provide strong encapsulation, which means that reflection by code outside of a module cannot access the private elements of any class within the module.
 That is, the setAccessible method respects module boundaries.
-For example, if the public Counter class lives in an exported package, then its private field cannot be modified by deep reflection initiated from code in a different module.
+If the public EvenCounter class, e.g., is declared in an explicit module, then its private field x cannot be modified by deep reflection initiated by code outside the module.

 Restrictions on standard unsafe APIs

-Removal of non-standard unsafe APIs
+Removing non-standard unsafe APIs

 Embracing integrity by default

-Beyond integrity in the Java Platform
+Integrity beyond the Java Platform

 Why now?